HIP-179: External Transaction Signing for SDK and other clients

 Specification

 A websocket based proxy server adhering to CAIP-25 and CAIP-27 JSON-RPC calls will be used to provide signing services.
 Clients will need to configure and secure access to this websocket service and then use the provided handshake and provider request APIs to sign their transactions.
-Clients will then either need to submit the signed transaction or validate the submitted transaction was successfully submitted by the service.
+Clients will then either need to submit the signed transaction or verify the submitted transaction was successfully submitted by the service.

 Signing Proxy Server (CAIP-25 and CAIP-27)